ShawnWebDev/Blogging-System/README.md

 ### Future Scaling Considerations
 * Migrating MariaDB to its own EC2 instance.
 * AWS load balancing multiple EC2 instances for application.
 * Pagination on BlogEntry/Comment lists.
+(Already configured, just need available in UI once I get enough posts/comments to use it.)